• What is Copywriting?

 I was watching an online training about freelancing a few weeks ago, and something the trainer said threw up a big red flag.

-(By the way, sure I already knew most of what he had to say, but I’m always taking new trainings and watching webinars to pick up whatever new tactics are out there.
-I strongly encourage you to do the same.)
+(By the way, I’m always taking new trainings and watching webinars to pick up whatever new tactics are out there.
+I strongly encourage you to do the same.
+You may know a ton already, but there’s always a new insight to gain.)

 Anyway, this trainer was talking about how to price your services.
 He asked the studio audience how much they charge and then said, essentially,